Citation, DOI, disclosures and article data

 At the time the article was created Rohit Sharma had no recorded disclosures.View Rohit Sharma's current disclosures

-Methotrexate-related leukoencephalopathy, resulting from administration of the drug methotrexate, is an uncommon yet important type of toxic encephalopathy.
-Methotrexate is administered via oral, intravenous, or intrathecal routes for many clinical indications, but its use as a chemotherapy agent for hematological and other malignancies is particularly relevant in regards to its neurotoxic effects.
+Methotrexate-related leukoencephalopathy, resulting from the administration of methotrexate, is an uncommon yet important type of toxic encephalopathy.
+Methotrexate is administered via oral, intravenous, or intrathecal routes for many clinical indications, but its use as a chemotherapy agent for hematological and other malignancies is particularly relevant in regard to its neurotoxic effects.
 Neurotoxicity related to methotrexate can manifest in a spectrum of acute and chronic leukoencephalopathies 1,2, and while acute manifestations tend to be transient, chronic methotrexate-related encephalopathy can result in permanent neurological deficits 1.

 Methotrexate-related leukoencephalopathy most often occurs in pediatric patients during treatment for acute lymphoblastic leukemia but can occur in patients of any age with other indications for methotrexate administration 1,2.